usaid-cs/yesterday-i-learned/random.md

 1. It is the Japanese who liked [rubbing dirt into smooth balls](https://en.wikipedia.org/wiki/Dorodango), calling it Dorodango.
 1. You don't need to sleep 12 hours apart to work night shift.
 If you are to work from 9pm to 5am, then you can sleep from 6pm to 2am, only 6 hours different from your normal cycle.
 1. It was a [black woman named China](https://m.huffpost.com/us/entry/3948106) who cooked her baby in the microwave.
 The story is real.
-1. Ohio has voted for the winning president since 1960.
 1. [Flash pasteurization](https://en.wikipedia.org/wiki/Flash_pasteurization) doesn't boil anything.
 The liquid is heated to 71.5 °C (160 °F) to 74 °C (165 °F) for about 15 to 30 seconds.
 UHT (ultra-heat-treating), however, does boil your liquid at 140 °C (284 °F) for four seconds.
 1. ["Over easy"](https://i.pinimg.com/736x/e2/9b/cf/e29bcf23c343c5d5e8a029ff5ec8f89b--fried-eggs-cooking-tips.jpg) is the medium rare of egg frying.
 "Over medium" is medium, "Over well" is well done, and "Over hard" is the same as ruining a steak, breaking the yolk.
 "Sunny side up" is probably rare. ["Eggs in the basket"](https://en.wikipedia.org/wiki/Egg_in_the_basket) is when you decide to put an egg inside a loaf of bread for some reason.
 1. There are [no](https://zh-yue.wikipedia.org/wiki/%E4%BA%94%E9%A6%99%E8%82%89%E4%B8%81) alternate pages for 五香肉丁.